27 Best Ways to Upgrade Your Kitchen, According to Experts

 Keep it simple.

-If there's one overarching rule for transforming a tiny kitchen, it's to keep things simple.
+If there's one overarching rule for transforming any kitchen, it's to keep things simple.
 Declutter your stacks of supplies, take it easy on the non-essential appliances, and be sure to curate your decorative items to those you really want.
 By streamlining things, you'll create a calm and soothing space rather than a hectic and disorganized one.
-And once your small kitchen is all set up, read up on the 17 Ways You’re Using Your Kitchen All Wrong.
+And for more ways to keep clutter at bay in your home, discover these 20 Easy Tips for Keeping Your Closet Organized.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!